fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 We redacted the [documentation](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/tree/master/deliveries/final/javadoc) of the code using javadoc.
 You can browse it cloning the repo and opening `index.html`.

-[Here](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/blob/master/deliveries/final/rules/santorini_rules.pdf) you can find the rules of the game.
+[Here](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/rules/santorini_rules.pdf) you can find the rules of the game.

 -------------------------------------------------- ----

 ## Test Coverage ##

-Model and controller tests have been implemented trying to obtain almost complete code coverage.
+The model and the controller have been tested using [mockito](https://site.mockito.org/).

-You can find it [here](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/tree/master/deliveries/final/report).
+[Here](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/tree/master/deliveries/final/report) you can find the coverage report.

 -------------------------------------------------- ----

-## Implementation choices ##
+##Software Design ##

 - ### MVC